evgenyneu/water-footprint-android/README.md

 1. Mekonnen, M.M. and Hoekstra, A.Y.
 (2011) The green, blue and grey water footprint of crops and derived crop products, Hydrology and Earth System Sciences, 15, 1577-1600.
 1. Mekonnen, M.M. and Hoekstra, A.Y.
 (2012) A global assessment of the water footprint of farm animal products, Ecosystems, 15, 401-415.

-## Rerefence

-Water Footprint is [also awailable](http://evgenii.com/projects/water-footprint-app-ios-android/) on iOS.

 ## License